New York Americans: NHL years

 The league asked Dutton to become operating head of the franchise for the 1937–38 season.
-The Americans signed veterans Ching Johnson and Hap Day and acquired goalie Earl Robertson.
+The Americans signed veterans Ching Johnson and Hap Day and acquired goaltender Earl Robertson.
 These new acquisitions greatly helped the team as they finished the season with a 19–18–11 record and made the playoffs.
 In the playoffs, they beat the Rangers in three games, but lost to the Chicago Black Hawks in three.

-The Americans made the playoffs again in 1938–39 and 1939–40 seasons, but were bounced in the first round each time.
+The Americans made the playoffs again in the 1938–39 and 1939–40 seasons, but were bounced in the first round both times.
 Canada entered World War II in September 1939, and some of the team's Canadian players left for military service.
 An even larger number of players entered the military in 1940–41.
 With a decimated roster, the Americans missed the playoffs with a record of 8–29–11, the worst in franchise history.
 While the league's other teams were similarly hard-hit, Dutton was still bogged down by lingering debt from the Dwyer era.
 This debt, combined with the depletion of talent and wartime travel restrictions, forced Dutton to sell off his best players for cash.
 The Amerks were clearly living on borrowed time; it was only a matter of when, not if, they would fold.

 "Brooklyn" Americans

-At wit's end, Dutton changed the team's name for the 1941–42 NHL season to the Brooklyn Americans.
+At wit's end, Dutton changed the team's name for the 1941–42 season to the Brooklyn Americans.
 He intended to move the team to Brooklyn, but there was no arena in that borough suitable enough even for temporary use.
-As result, they continued to play their home games in Manhattan at Madison Square Garden while practicing in Brooklyn.
+As a result, they continued to play their home games in Manhattan at Madison Square Garden while practicing in Brooklyn.
 They barely survived the season, finishing dead last for the second year in a row with a record of 16–29–3.
 After the season, the Amerks suspended operations for the war's duration.
 In 1945, a group emerged willing to build a new arena in Brooklyn.
 However, in 1946, the NHL reneged on previous promises to reinstate the Amerks and canceled the franchise.
 Although Dutton had every intention of returning the Amerks to the ice after World War II, NHL records list the Amerks as having "retired" from the league in 1942.